kimnle/T2A2-APIWebServer/readme.md

 ![ERD](/docs/erd.png)

-The ERD represents the five relational models for my Flask application.
+The ERD visually depicts the structure of the five relational database tables used in my Flask application.

 ### Users